-When the weather gets warm, we’re all looking for ways to cool down, including in what we eat.
-A time-honored, classic treat is ice cream, but generally speaking your Hagen Daas or Breyers just don’t fit the bill when it comes to sticking to a healthy routine.
 So what are our options for satisfying our sweet tooth without suffering all the guilt?
-Lucky for us, health and well being is the forefront of many conversations in todays world, so there are some great healthy ice cream alternatives.
+Lucky for us, health and well-being are at the forefront of many conversations in today’s world, so there are some great healthy ice cream alternatives.

 We’ve done some research into which types of ice cream and/or frozen treats are the coolest and which ones aren’t worth the freezer burn.
-Hopefully by the end you’ll have a better understanding of which options might be best for your health journey and which ones will melt away.
+Hopefully, by the end, you’ll have a better understanding of which options might be best for your health journey and which ones will melt away.
 See these top 5 favorite healthy ice cream alternatives & how they measure up for a healthy routine.

-Healthy Ice Cream Alternatives
+5 Healthy Ice Cream Alternatives

 1) Homemade Italian Ice